WATonomous/bloom-release-ros/README.md

 A GitHub Action for automatically building and packaging ROS 2 packages into Debian packages using [bloom](https://wiki.ros.org/bloom).

+**IMPORTANT** This action does not support End of Life ROS distributions.

 ## Features

 - Automatically discovers and builds all ROS 2 packages in your repository